TheRealRWJ/TheFamilyPlanner/README.md

 Webpage driven Family planner

 ## Description
-A monitor displaying dashboard displaying I.e. the family schedule Privacy driven content using your own Nextcloud instance in stead of something like Google Scraping pages with i.e. Beautifulsoup in stead of using APIs and online accounts
+A monitor displaying a dashboard showing I.e. the family schedule
+Privacy driven content using your own Nextcloud instance in stead of something like Google Scraping pages with i.e. Beautifulsoup in stead of using APIs and online accounts